dafny-lang/dafny/docs/DafnyRef/Grammar.md

-All program text other than the contents of comments, character, string and verbatim string literals consists of printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, carriage return and newline (ASCII, 9, 10, 13, 32) characters.
+All program text other than the contents of comments, character, string and verbatim string literals consists of printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, carriage return and newline (ASCII 9, 10, 13, 32) characters.

 ## 2.2.
 Tokens and whitespace {#sec-token-types}
 The characters used in a Dafny program fall into four groups:

-* White space characters
+* White space characters: space, tab, carriage return and newline
 * alphanumerics: letters, digits, underscore (`_`), apostrophe (`'`), and question mark (`?`)
 * punctuation: ``(){}[],.`;``
 * operator characters (the other printable characters)

-Each Dafny token consists of a sequence of consecutive characters from just one of these groups, excluding white-space.
-White-space is ignored except that it separates tokens, except in the bodies of character and string literals.
+Except for string and character literals, each Dafny token consists of a sequence of consecutive characters from just one of these groups, excluding white-space.
+White-space is ignored except that it separates tokens and except in the bodies of character and string literals.

 A sequence of alphanumeric characters (with no preceding or following additional alphanumeric characters) is a _single_ token.
 This is true even if the token